Hiiirad/personal-notes/Tech Guide/Docker/README.md

     - redis
 ```

 This is the original version of the Docker-compose file known as version 1. this had several limitations.
-For example, if you wanted to deploy containers on a different network other than the default Bridge network, there was no way of specifying that in this version of the file.
+For example, if you wanted to deploy containers on a different network other than the default Bridge network, there was no way of specifying it in this version of the file.
 Also, say you have a dependency or start-up order of some kind, for example, your database container must come up first and only then the voting application should be started.
 There was no way you could specify that in version 1 of the Docker compose file.
 Support for these came in version 2. with version 2 and up, the format of the file also changed a little bit.
 You no longer specify your stack information directly, as you did before.
 It is all encapsulated in a **Services** section, so create a property called services in the root of the file and then move all the services underneath that.
 You will still use the same `docker-compose up` command to bring up your application stack.
 But how does Docker-compose know what version of the file you're using?<br>
 You're free to use version 1 or version 2, depending on your needs.
 So how does the Docker compose know what format you are using?<br>
 For version 2 and up, you must specify the version of the Docker-compose file you are intending to use by specifying the version at the top of the file.
 In this case, `version:2`.